webrecorder/awp-sw/README.md

+DEPRECATED: The functionality in this remove has been factored back into https://webrecorder/archiveweb.page.
+This library is no longer maintained.
+--

 ## ArchiveWeb.page Service Worker (awp-sw)

 This library has been factored out of [ArchiveWeb.page](https://webrecorder/archiveweb.page) and represents the core service worker implementation